-Institut Mines-Telecom Business School’s social policy is part of its DNA and lies at the heart of its missions and strategy.
-IMT-BS is a business school that values excellence while promoting openness, equal opportunities and inclusion.
+Institut Mines-Telecom Business School’s (IMT-BS), a socially inclusive Grande école, has made its social policy a part of its DNA and mission.
+IMT-BS values excellence while promoting openness, equal opportunities and inclusion.

 Openness is one of the four values (Boldness, Excellence, Openness, Responsibility) carried by Institut Mines-Telecom Business School.

 This value firstly means opening up our School to diverse and varied student profiles.

 IMT-BS is committed to integrating in its classes deserving students who otherwise would not have been able to access higher education business studies due to the high tuition fees usually charged by business schools.
 More than one student out of two in the Integrated Master in Management (Grande Ecole) program benefits from financial aid and is exempt from tuition fees.
 Social aid is granted to enable as many students as possible to have access to the program and to international mobility.

 In addition to financial aid, IMT-BS is committed to equal opportunity programs that allow our students to develop their academic and professional projects, and also allow college and high school students to discover the world of a “grande école“.

 IMT-BS is a partner of the national program Les Cordées de la Réussite, which aims to promote access to higher education for young people, whatever their sociocultural background, by giving them opportunities to successfully engage in programs of academic excellence.
 In collaboration with TSP and Les Partenariats d’Excellence, IMT-BS welcomes every year nearly a hundred high school and college students for a one-day program on campus.
 They attend thematic workshops and testimonials from graduates and professionals.
 Awareness-raising activities in middle and high schools as well as cultural trips and mentoring are also organized.